GPSnoopy/DesGpu/README.md

 Therefore I decided to shamelessly rip out all the relevant source code from John The Ripper, focusing purely on DES hashing, and port it to CUDA.
 JtR source code has been worked on by many clever people, all in low-level C, and with little to no comments.
 Not the easiest place to start. [http://www.darkside.com.au/bitslice/] is a great place to start to understand the implementation and optimisations used by JtR.

+This was an interesting journey, which I thought was worth sharing.

 ## Initial Implementation

 TODO C++ + CUDA + CMake